ryod555/290finalproject/action-plan.md

 Extra Resources: Try to include 1-2 extra resources in this section that can help you complete your task.
 You may just paste a link for each here.

 In total, your plan should contain 6 sections, each with the Goal (3 bullet points each), Tasks, and Extra Resources sections completed.

+Immersive and abstract visuals for a song.

+Week 1
+  Goal: Learn how to incorporate BPM into code.
+  Tasks:
+  Resources:

+Week 2: Apply this to an object, changing perhaps a simple setting to each beat.
+  Goal:
+  Tasks:
+  Resources:

+Week 3:
+  Goal:
+  Tasks:
+  Resources:

+Week 4:
+  Goal:
+  Tasks:
+  Resources:

+Week 5:
+  Goal:
+  Tasks:
+  Resources:

+Week 6:
+  Goal:
+  Tasks:
+  Resources: